 This is where all the blog images you upload are kept.
 Think of it like a photo album.

 This is where all the part of your blog are separated into categories.
 For example you’ll have a home page, an about me page, a contact page, etc.

 This is where you can manage all the comments people leave on your blog.

 This is where you can customize your theme further by changing the Menus, the Widgets, etc.

-How To Publish Your First Post
+To Publish Your First Post…

-To publish your first post, make sure you are logged in to your WordPress.
+Make sure you are logged in to your WordPress.
 Then, go to Posts> Add New and you’ll be met with a blank page.

 After you are done whipping up your kickass content for that post, you can click the ‘Publish’ button so your content is now live for the whole world to see.

 You can click ‘Preview’ To see what it will look like to your audience.

 Before we get into how to make money blogging, let’s take a minute to reflect back on how much you’ve gotten done.